Eamus Catuli: Meaning

 of certain animals, such as dogs, wolves or bears."
 Thus, "Eamus Catuli" could be understood as "Let's go little bears!" i.e., "Let's go Cubs!"

 The meaning of the secondary sign is more straightforward yet also a little more complex, particularly since some math is involved.
 The letters "AC" stand for "Anno Catulorum," which again is Latin-based, meaning "In the Year of the Cubs."
-The numbers which follow refer to three different date markers—counting the years since the team’s seasonal and playoff success.
+The numbers which follow refer to three different date markers—counting the years since the team's seasonal and playoff success.
 The first two represent the number of seasons since the Cubs last won the National League Central division title (2020).
 The next two represent the number of seasons since the Cubs last won the National League pennant (2016).
-The last three (originally two) represent the number of seasons since the Cubs last won the World Series (2016).
+The last two (originally two, then three prior to 2016) represent the number of seasons since the Cubs last won the World Series (2016).
 Using this vernacular, AC000000 would indicate that the Cubs won the National League Central division, National League pennant, and World Series.
 That finally happened early in the morning on November 3, 2016, when the Cubs defeated the Cleveland Indians in Game 7 of the 2016 World Series.